GenomicsAotearoa/Nextflow_Workshop/docs/session_1/4_best_practices.md

 - `peak_rss` will show the peak of real memory used
 - `workdir` will provide the path to the working directory of the process

+## Data lineage

+Reproducibility is more than re-running the same pipeline.
+To trust a result, you also need to know which inputs, parameters, and process executions produced it.
+Nextflow's [data lineage](https://docs.seqera.io/nextflow/data-lineage) feature records this provenance automatically, capturing the relationships between inputs, tasks, and outputs across runs.

+Enable it by setting `lineage.enabled = true` in your configuration.
+You can then explore the recorded metadata with the `nextflow lineage` subcommands to trace any output back to the exact run, parameters, and source files that produced it.

+!!! question "Exercise"

+    Enable data lineage in your config and re-run nf-core/demo.
+Use `nextflow lineage list` to find your run.

 ## Approaches for running Nextflow pipelines on HPCs

 Caveat: this is generally true on different HPC systems, but the notes below are tailored for Mahuika.